Maryland Divorce Steps

 • Request for Master's Hearing (Dom.
 Rel.
 51)

-• If there is a dispute regarding property, then, prior to the court date, the Plaintiff must file this document
+• If there is a dispute regarding property, prior to the court date, the Plaintiff must file this document

 • Joint Statement of Parties Concerning Marital and Non-marital Property

-• Irrespective of whether the Defendant has filed an Answer, the Plaintiff must dispatch a notice of the date, time and location of the hearing to the Defendant.
+• Irrespective of whether the Defendant has filed an answer, the Plaintiff must dispatch a notice of the date, time and location of the hearing to the Defendant.
 A copy of this notice must be brought to the hearing or must be filed with the court

 • Marriage license (certified or original copy)

-• The corroborative witness
+• The corroborative witness to prove marital faults

 • On conclusion of the hearing, the court drafts the Judgment of Divorce